aliaksandrvabishchevich/invetview-test-task/README.md

 <h1>Hello!</h1>
 <p>The current READMe file describes the test task to get Shipment Status through REST API and public endpoint based on the tracking number from the Standard Shipment page in Salesforce.</p>
 <p><b>How it works:</b></p>
 User opens the Shipment Record Detail page then the Shipment Status will be automatically received if the tracking number field is not blank.
-If it's blank then user will see an error toast message - Status is not defined.
+If it's blank then user will see an error toast message - <b><i>Status is not defined.
 The tracking number is blank or is not valid.
-Please contact your administrator.
+Please contact your administrator.</i></b>

 Metadata:
 <ol type="1">